thelinguist/charting-polygamy/apps/ui/src/posts/faq.md

 ## I am offended by your project

-I'm treading pretty carefully here, so I apologize if my amateur historicity isn't up to par.
+I'm treading pretty carefully here, so I apologize if my amateur historicity accepted by everyone.
 I am trying to stay neutral on such an interesting and provoking topic, so help me out if I am not meeting my goal.
-People should be able to understand this part of Mormon (an American) culture in the full light of day.
+People should be able to understand this part of Mormon (and American) culture in the full light of day.

 ## How do timelines reveal what life was like for plural families?